Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 First, we suggest you go during a festival, so you can not only experience drinks in each country, but easily get food and snacks at the special stands they set up in the World Showcase during the festival.

-Second, travel the World Showcase counter clockwise – Canada is significantly dull compared to the flare and fun in Mexico.
-We recommend starting in Canada and ending in Mexico – preferably at La Cava.
+Second, travel the World Showcase counter clockwise since it’s more fun to end your night in Mexico than in Canada.
+We recommend wetting your whistle with a beer in Canada and ending with a tasty margarita in Mexico.
 Find more Drinking Around the World tips and recommendations on our post.

-#30 – Best Place to Watch Illuminations, soon-to-be Epcot Forever
+#30 – Best Place to Watch Epcot Forever

-For the absolute best views, get a reservation at Teppan Edo around park closing time and stand on the balcony for the fireworks.
+For the absolute best views, get a reservation at Shiki-Sai around park closing time and stand on the Japan balcony for the fireworks.
 Or, we recommend booking a dining package that includes dinner and a reserved viewing area on World Showcase Lagoon.